Truk Lagoon's Top 5 Most Challenging Dives - Part II

 Fuel Site GlassesWhat is believed to be sites for examining the fuel.
 Of all the dives in Truk Lagoon, this is one that I believe a line reel is mandatory for navigation.
 Finding narrow exit points in a silt-out can be impossible without one.
 Pieces of steel disintegrate into a puff of smoke when touched.
 Visibility seems to always be hazy and deteriorates rapidly every passing minute of the dive.
 Heavy clumps of rust knocked loose from our venting bubbles rain down from above.
 The silt inside is so fine that an over-zealous fin kick can cause a plume 6 feet away.
 For these reasons photography is an after-thought while diving deep in the engine room of the Aikoku.
 Focusing too much on it can be hazardous under these circumstances.
 The images in this article took 6 dives to obtain.
 That is a very low ratio of dives to photos.

-The Port EngineKeisuke swims past the massive base of the port engine.
+Silt OutEven the most gingerly of divers will suffer silt outs like this one in the Aikoku Maru.
 Adding to the adrenaline deep inside this eerie wreck are the site of human remains scattered about.
 On one dive, I clamped off a light and turned it on for a photo opportunity.
 The powerful beam shined directly onto a skull nestled in the silt about 6 feet away.
 It was staring directly at me.
 I quickly adjusted the light and pretended it didn’t happen.
 Getting rattled in these conditions is not in ones best interest.
 Many of the human remains were reclaimed by a Japanese dive organization in the 1980’s but it evident that not all were removed.
 There is rumor that a further reclamation project is planned in the future but I’m not aware of the status.

 The Aikoku Maru lower engine room is the most intense dive in Truk Lagoon; at least it is for me.
 Although all of the dives and photos obtained in this list required serious planning with high risk to accomplish, I would do it all over again.
 It was the challenge that made it worth doing.